 (b) Retail sales tax.

-), and fund-raising activities (see subsection (5)(e) of this section).
+), and fund-raising activities (see subsection (5)(g) of this rule).
 New construction includes renovating an existing structure to provide new housing for youth in crisis.

 A nonprofit organization must pay retail sales tax when it purchases goods or retail services for its own use as a consumer, unless the purchase is specifically exempt by statute.
-Items purchased for resale without intervening use are purchases at wholesale and are not subject to the retail sales tax.
-The purchaser should provide the seller with a resale certificate for purchases made before January 1, 2010, or a reseller permit for purchased made on or after January 1, 2010, to document the wholesale nature of any sale as provided in WAC 458-20-102
+Items purchased for resale without intervening use are purchases at wholesale and are not subject to the retail sales tax if the seller takes from the buyer a copy of the buyer's reseller permit.
+The reseller permit documents the wholesale nature of any sale.
+Reseller permits replaced resale certificates effective January 1, 2010.
+See WAC 458-20-102

-Except for fund-raising, exemptions from use tax generally correspond to the retail sales tax exemptions.
-For example, a use tax exemption for construction materials acquired by a health or social welfare organization for new construction of alternative housing for youth in crisis, to be licensed as a family foster home, RCW 82.12.02915
+Except for fund-raising, use tax exemptions generally correspond to retail sales tax exemptions.
+For example, the use tax exemption for construction materials acquired by a health or social welfare organization for new construction of alternative housing for youth in crisis, to be licensed as a family foster home (RCW 82.12.02915

-, corresponds with the retail sales tax exemption described in subsection (4)(b) above for purchasing these construction materials.
+) corresponds with the retail sales tax exemption described in subsection (4)(b) of this rule for purchasing these construction materials.

 (i) Use tax exemption for donated items.

-provides a use tax exemption for property donated to a nonprofit charitable organization.
-This exemption is available for the nonprofit charitable organization and the donor, if the donor did not previously use the item as a consumer.
+provides a use tax exemption for personal property donated to a nonprofit charitable organization.
+This exemption is available for the nonprofit charitable organization and the donor, if the donor did not previously use the personal property as a consumer.
 It also applies to the use of property by a donor who is incorporating the property into a nonprofit organization's real or personal property for no charge.

 The exemption also applies to another person using property originally donated to a charitable nonprofit organization that is subsequently donated or bailed to that person by the charitable nonprofit organization, provided that person uses the property in furtherance of the charitable purpose for which the property was originally donated to the charitable nonprofit organization.
 For example, a hardware store donates an industrial pressure washer to a nonprofit community center for neighborhood cleanup, the community center bails this washer to people enrolled in its neighborhood improvement group for neighborhood clean-up projects.
 No use tax is due from any of the participants in these transactions.
 An example of a gift that would not qualify is when a car is donated to a church for its staff and the church gives that car to its pastor.
 The pastor must pay use tax on the car because it serves multiple purposes.
 It serves the church's charitable purpose, but it also acts as compensation to the pastor and is available for the pastor's personal use.
 The subsequent donation of property from the charity to another person must be solely for a charitable purpose.
 If the property is donated or bailed to the third party for a charitable purpose in line with the nonprofit organization's charitable activities, generally, no additional proof is required that this was the charitable purpose for which the property was originally donated.